Dr762/goBase/README.md

 # GoBase
 Basic GoLang staff

-Steps before clone and run
+Steps before clone and run with older Go version

 1. If you have no projects on go create any dir
 2. Create subfolder bin,src,pkg